 Core vocabulary consists of the top 100-300 words used across languages and contexts.
 It is the bases of most of the programs and applications used on AAC devices (from low to high tech).
 But this does not mean that the AAC device or program it is ready “out of the box” so to speak for the individual.

 Something that I have spoken about before is the importance of individualizing core vocabulary.
 Now this does not mean I don’t use Core Vocabulary.
-Core vocabulary is so named as it contains some of the most important and often used words. for communication.
+Core vocabulary is so named as it contains some of the most important and often used words for communication.
 But I do find it is important to personalize the AAC vocabulary sets for my students, clients, and families.
-I use core as my basis and add some personalization components.
+I use core as my basis and add personalization.

 These are some things that I personalize with an individuals AAC device or page set:

 - I often update the verbs on the main page to make sure they include everyday high frequency verbs.

 - Within folders such as food and toys, I make sure that personal choices are included as well as general items.

 - I use real pictures when appropriate such as family and friends.